isomerpages/enterprisesg-cpso/_suppliers/supplying-controlled-goods/list-of-controlled-goods.md

 ## 33 Categories of Controlled Goods
 The 33 categories of Controlled Goods (CGs) under CPSR are tiered into <a href="#bottom_low" id="top_low">Low</a>, <a href="#bottom_medium" id="top_medium">Medium</a> and <a href="#bottom_high" id="top_high">High</a> Risk CGs that have different conformity assessment approaches.

 For registration of low risk CGs, the Registered Supplier will have to submit a Supplier’s Declaration of Conformity to the Consumer Product Safety Office.
-For medium and high risk CGs, a Certificate of Conformity issued by a [designated Conformity Assessment Body](https://www.go.gov.sg/list-of-cps-cab) is required for registration of the CG.
+For medium and high risk CGs, a Certificate of Conformity issued by a [Designated Conformity Assessment Body](https://www.go.gov.sg/list-of-cps-cab) is required for registration of the CG.
 Click to find out more about [registering CGs.](/suppliers/cpsr/register-your-controlled-goods)

 Suppliers must first apply to be a Registered Supplier before supplying these Controlled Goods.
 Click to find out more on how to [apply as a Registered Supplier.](/suppliers/cpsr/apply-to-be-a-registered-supplier)